fheng/formbuilder/README.md

 noScroll : disable scrolling of the tabbed section to the position of the field we click on noEditOnDrop :  Disable opening the edit screen after dropping a field editStructure : Set to false to disable editing of structure -disables DnD, only shows the value field  & allows editing the field inline
+fields: An array of enabled fields - defaults to all fields enabled...

 Formbuilder is a graphical interface for letting users build their own webforms.
 Think Wufoo or Google Forms, but a lightweight component that can be integrated into your application.